Figure 1: Map and elevation

 - The RIGHT channel contains the audio received

-at Inspiration point, having been transmitted via the Laser pointer
+point, having been transmitted via the Laser pointer

 over the 107 mile path.